 Bringing together leading scholars from across a diverse range of disciplines, this unique book examines a key question: How can we best conserve marine living resources in the Polar regions, where climate change effects and human activities are particularly pressing?

 This highly topical book considers the important question of how best to protect the environment of the Third Pole - the area comprising the Hindu Kush Himalayas and Tibetan Plateau - using the tool of international law; specifically, international environmental law and the law of international watercourses.

 The Arctic ice cap is melting and scientists are uncertain about how this will affect ecosystems.
 At the same time, the Arctic is the object of heated political discussion.
 Who shall extract the oil when the ice disappears?
 How are marine delimitation lines established?
 Who will control the new sea routes that are opening up?
 Who actually owns the Arctic?
-This book, edited by a leading academic in the field, brings together some of the most authoritative journal articles on Arctic politics publishes since the end of the Cold War.
-The articles discuss circumpolar and regional Arctic governance, including the claim that a 'scramble for the Arctic' is underway.
+This book brings together some of the most authoritative journal articles on Arctic politics publishes since the end of the Cold War.

 The Routledge Handbook of the Polar Regions is an authoritative guide to the Arctic and the Antarctic through an exploration of key areas of research in the physical and natural sciences and the social sciences and humanities.